sallyali7/project4_frontend/README.md

 <h1> This is the HomePage </h1>

 ```
-I then work on the pages individually.
+I then worked on the pages individually.

 To get the jobs data I wrote the following function: